Aditya-021005/Portfolio/src/content/projects/gaming-console-v2.md

 ### The battery bulge

 The Gen I bulge came from stacking the cell behind the PCB.
-Gen II relocates it into the volume alongside the board that was previously dead space, which flattened the rear shell and moved mass towards the grips — better balance as a side effect of a thickness fix.
+Gen II uses a smaller, lower capacity lithium ion battery that fits under the esp32 and occupies no extra space, which flattened the rear shell and moved mass towards the grips — better balance as a side effect of a thickness fix.

 ### Magnetic snap-fit